liuyuaa/CoMPuTE-Multimorbidity-in-England/README.md

-# Identifying profiles, trajectories, burden, social and biological factors in 3.3 million individuals with multimorbidity in England
+# Identifying profiles, trajectories, social and biological factors in 3.3 million individuals with multimorbidity in England

 This repository houses all the python scripts utilized in both multimorbidity profile identification and clinical marker relevance identification as detailed in our study.

 ## Background
 Multimorbidity, the co-occurrence of multiple chronic conditions in an individual, has become a global health challenge affecting populations in high-income and low- to middle-income countries.
 Despite its increasing prevalence, critical gaps remain in understanding its progression, burden, and determinants to better guide prevention and treatment.
-Here, by leveraging linked primary care, hospitalisation, and mortality records from 3.3 million individuals with multimorbidity in England, we conducted a longitudinal cohort study to characterise multimorbidity across multiple dimensions, including condition profiling, progression trajectories, healthcare burden, and social and biological factors.
+Here, by leveraging linked primary care, hospitalisation, and mortality records from 3.3 million individuals with multimorbidity in England, we conducted a longitudinal cohort study to characterise multimorbidity across multiple dimensions, including condition profiling, progression trajectories, social and biological factors.

 ## System Requirements